-When a request enters the route, Microgateway builds a new session object for the route.
+When a request enters the route, TVMS builds a new session object for the route.
 Any child routes inherit the session.
 The session information is saved/persisted when the response exits the route.
 For more information, see "Route".

-• Configure a JwtSession object in the session property of multiple sibling routes in the configuration, using an identical cookie name and cryptographic properties (encryptionSecretId, signatureSecretId, and secretsProvider).
+• Configure a JwtSession object in the session property of multiple sibling routes in the configuration, using an identical cookie name and cryptographic properties.
 Sibling routes are in the same configuration, with no ascending hierarchy to each other.